sommerbe/dispersion-toolkit-manpages/src/measure/dispcombinatorial.md

 ... | . | . | .
 P_m | . | . | .

-Notice that the first column is not returned.
+Notice that the first column is not returned either.
+The header is returned as a commenting line as well.

 # LIMITATION